 2) Local Certificate of Proficiency: A local certificate is a Certificate of Proficiency awarded at the local level, and as such, is not posted to the student's transcript.
 These include, but are not inclusive of:

-Students receiving local certificates generally celebrate their accomplishments separately with their class.
-You may file an Intent to Earn a Certificate of Proficiency in the Office of Student Services.
+Students receiving certificates generally celebrate their accomplishments separately with their class.
+You may file Intents to Earn a Certificates in the Office of Student Services.

 Honors at Graduation

 Copper Mountain Community College encourages scholarship among students through formal recognition of those who graduate with honors.
 Grade point average (GPA) is cumulative and includes all college work completed at CMC and elsewhere.

 To recognize academic accomplishment, students completing associate degree programs with prescribed cumulative grade point averages are recognized at the college commencement exercises and diplomas awarded, as honor students.

 | Highest Honors